dapr/quickstarts/conversation/go/http/README.md

 Visit [this](https://v1-15.docs.dapr.io/developing-applications/building-blocks/conversation/conversation-overview/) link for more information about Dapr and the Conversation API.

 > **Note:** This example leverages HTTP `requests` only.
 If you are looking for the example using the Dapr Client SDK (recommended) [click here](../sdk/).

 This quickstart includes one app:

-- `conversation.go`, responsible for sending and input to the underlying LLM and retrieving an output.
+- `conversation.go`, responsible for sending an input to the underlying LLM and retrieving an output.

 ## Run the app with the template file